canbula/ParallelProgramming/homework.md

-Use this file to pick a strategy for your homework.
+Use this file to claim a strategy for your homework.

 # Strategy: Odd-Even
 Canbula